-The Housing sector continues to operate in challenging times and effective governance and strong leadership has never been more important.
+All successful Housing Associations operate with effective governance and strong leadership.
 Our Board of Management are committed volunteers and bring together a wealth of skills, knowledge and experience.
 They are committed to working with tenants, staff and stakeholders to find ways to continually improve how the Association operates.